Microsoft files EU complaint over Google, Motorola

-BRUSSELS/NEW YORK Microsoft Corp has asked EU antitrust regulators to intervene in a patent dispute with Google Inc and Motorola Mobility Holdings Inc as it stepped up its battle against Google.
+BRUSSELS/NEW YORK Microsoft Corp (MSFT.O) has asked EU antitrust regulators to intervene in a patent dispute with Google Inc (GOOG.O) and Motorola Mobility Holdings Inc (MMI.N) as it stepped up its battle against Google.

 Microsoft complained that Motorola Mobility was charging Microsoft too much for use of its patents in Microsoft products a week after the European Commission -- the EU's executive arm -- and the U.S. Justice Department approved Internet search leader Google's $12.5 billion acquisition of mobile phone-maker Motorola.